-The Individually Structured Major offers students the opportunity to structure and declare an independent, multidisciplinary major in cases where the student's plan of study cannot be accommodated by one of the existing majors within the College of Liberal Arts and Sciences.
-Each individually structured major requires a formal program proposal and subsequent program summary approved by the Dean of the College in consultation with the ISM Faculty Steering.
-Mature and self-directed students can prosper in this major.
+The Individually Structured Major offers students the opportunity to structure an independent, interdisciplinary major in cases where the student's plan of study cannot be accommodated by one or more of the existing majors within the College of Liberal Arts and Sciences.
+This major is for very motivated, self-directed and strong students, thus applicants for this major are normally expected to have a 3.0 grade point average at the time they apply for this major.
+Students must submit an application for this major by the end of their sophomore year.